Should You Buy ZERO PARADES at Launch?

 Wait If These Questions Matter

-Wait for reviews or first-player reports if you need hard answers on performance, accessibility, Steam Deck, save behavior, achievement difficulty, route structure, or how often Dramatic Encounters appear.
-Those are not good pre-release promises.
+Wait for first-player reports if you need hard answers on performance across weaker PCs, accessibility, Steam Deck text comfort, save behavior, achievement difficulty, route structure, or how often Dramatic Encounters appear.
+Those are not good launch-eve promises.
 They are launch-week tests.

 | Question | Why waiting helps |